 By promoting renewable energy, the project is in line with the current sustainable development priorities of Brazil.
+The DNA of Brazil confirmed that the project assists in achieving sustainable development.

 The project correctly applies the simplified baseline methodology for selected small-scale CDM project activity categories, category I.D - Renewable electricity generation for a grid (AMS-I.D, Version 10).
 The additionality of the project is demonstrated by applying the barrier analysis contained in Attachment A to the simplified modalities and procedures for small-scale CDM project activities.
 The presented barriers demonstrate that the project is not a likely baseline scenario.